motif-project/motif-core-contracts/docs/src/src/interfaces/IBitcoinPodManager.sol/interface.IBitcoinPodManager.md

 Confirms the deposit on Bitcoin Network

-*can only be requested by the BitDSM Service Manager*
+*can only be requested by the Motif Service Manager*

 *Updates the pod balance*